AndreiDeviatkin/gene_geo/README.md

 https://www.rstudio.com/products/rstudio/

-3. Install packages, necessary for the application using.
-Please run following commands in Rstudio:

-install.packages("shiny")

-install.packages("DT")

-install.packages("shinyjs")

-install.packages("shinycssloaders")

-install.packages("shinythemes")

-install.packages("ape")

-install.packages("otuSummary")

-install.packages("ggplot2")

-install.packages("geosphere")

-install.packages("scales")

 4. Download all files from

 https://github.com/AndreiDeviatkin/gene_geo
 into separate folder.

+Open the file 'packages_installation.R' in Rstudio -> select all lines -> click on 'Run' button at topright corner of the console. packages needed for the application running will be installed.

-Open Open the file 'ui.R' in Rstudio -> click on 'Run App' button at topright corner of the console.
+Open the file 'ui.R' in Rstudio -> click on 'Run App' button at topright corner of the console.
 The application will begin to process your task.

 If you have any problems while using 'Gene-geo' please don't hesitate to contact me,